top of page

 Alcohol on Amtrak Trains

 That’s right; you can DRINK-drink on Amtrak trains too!
-Of course, don’t get super drunk.
+Of course, don’t get sloppy.
 They can and will kick you off the train if you’re belligerent or disturbing other guests.

 Coach class passengers are NOT allowed to bring their own alcohol (which we definitely did not do 😉), but it is available for purchase in the cafe car.